Tulsi Vivah in Gond by Venkat Shyam

 Shipping and Taxes +

-*Extra charges may apply for both domestic and international deliveries in the following cases:
+Extra charges may be applicable for both domestic and international deliveries in the following cases:

-You can proceed with your purchase, and our team will contact you to confirm any additional charges.
-Alternatively, reach out to on WhatsApp or email, and we'll assist you in completing your purchase with the final pricing.
+You can proceed with your purchase, and our team will contact you to confirm any applicable additional shipping charges before processing your order.
+Alternatively, reach out to us on WhatsApp or email, and we'll assist you in completing your purchase with the final pricing.

 Delivery Timelines and Returns +

-Made To Order artworks will take 2-3 weeks to be made and shipped once they are ready.
+This artwork will be Made to Order and will take 2-3 weeks to be made and shipped.
 Returns are not applicable on Made To Order artworks.

-Once your order is placed, our team will stay in constant communication with the artist to track the progress and ensure the quality of your order.
+Once your order is placed, our team stays in constant communication with the artist to track the progress and ensure the quality of your order.
 You will receive regular updates from us throughout this process.

 Colour Disclaimer+